 Look at the examples below to better understand how your employer’s classification as a Subscriber or Non-Subscriber may impact your legal rights.

-An Example: The company you work for as a delivery driver is a Subscriber to the Texas Workers’ Compensation Act.
+The company you work for as a delivery driver is a Subscriber to the Texas Workers’ Compensation Act.
 While you are making a delivery in a company van you get rear-ended by a negligent driver.
 You are entitled to file a Workers’ Compensation Claim because your injuries occurred during the course and scope of your employment.

-Another Example: You work in the warehouse for a company and operate a forklift for a living.
+You work in the warehouse for a company and operate a forklift for a living.
 The company is a Subscriber to the Texas Workers’ Compensation Act.
 One of your co-workers isn’t paying attention and collides with your forklift which knocks you to the ground and causes you to sustain injuries.
 You are entitled to file a Workers’ Compensation Claim because your injuries occurred during the course and scope of your employment.
 You are not entitled to file a personal injury claim because your injuries resulted from the negligence of your employer and/or co-worker.

-Yet Another Example: Assume similar facts to the above example BUT the company is a Non-Subscriber to the Texas’ Workers Compensation Act.
+Assume similar facts to the above example BUT the company is a Non-Subscriber to the Texas’ Workers Compensation Act.
 Since your employer does not offer Workers’ Compensation benefits, you ARE entitled to file a personal injury claim against the company for the negligent actions of your co-worker and/or negligent action(s) of the company itself.

-Negligent Third-Parties in Workplace Injury Claims
+Negligent Third-Parties in Dallas Work Accident Claims

 If your workplace offers Workers’ Compensation benefits can you still file a personal injury action against a negligent third-party that caused you injuries?